leolanese/Angular-Forms-Performance-Fetch-Search-Filtering/README.md

 - `Solutions 1–5` are not recommended for new projects.
 - `Solutions 6–11` are transitional or modular, but not as modern as full Signals-based approaches.
 - `Solution 13` is the most recommended, followed closely by `Solution 12`.
 Both use Angular Signals throughout, are modular, and align with the latest Angular best practices and trends for 2024 and beyond.

-> If you want the best performance, maintainability, and future-proofing, use Solution 13.
+- `Solution 14` is the the recommended, followed closely by `Solution 14`.
+This align with 2025 best practices and recommendations.

 ---

-## INdividual solutions explanation
+## Individual solutions explanation

 1) ✅ Uses:
 - Template-driven forms with [(ngModel)] 2-way binding with ngModelChange